therealdreg/shellex/README.md

 ```
 6A 17 58 31 DB CD 80 6A 0B 58 99 52 68 2F 2F 73 68 68 2F 62 69 6E 89 E3 52 53 89 E1 CD 80
 ```

-Now you can copy the output & paste it to Immunity Debugger, ollydbg, x64dbg, 010 hexadecimal editor etc.

 Converting c-shellcode-multi-line-with-comments:
 ```